Global Scholar-in-Training Awards

 Recipients of this merit-based award will be selected based on the quality of their personal statement; CV; their overall eligibility, accomplishments and importance of this award in benefiting their career.

-Award recipients will be notified by email in January 2020.
+Award recipients were notified by email in January 2023.

 - Award monies will be bank-wired to award recipients upon receipt of their reimbursement forms and receipts after the Annual Meeting.

 - Award recipients will make their own travel arrangements.